Romantic Road Germany

 However Harburg - also known as Harburg (Schwaben) to distinguish it from the better-known Hamburg city suburb - is well worth a stop to wander around the impressive sights.

-Harburg Town
+Harburg Germany

 Harburg History